engagepy/engagepy/README.md

 ## **Journey:**

 > With a delayed yet mighty urge to become a programming literate.
-I approach development with programmatic thinking and a wide base of on ground process and business experiences.
+I approach development with programmatic thinking and a wide base of ground up business experiences.

 ## Goals: